Factual/open-dockerfiles/isc-dhcp/README.md

 This image will fetch all dhcp config files from github or a url path and reload when it detects changes.

-If checking out from Github you can perform a sparse checkout of the repo by supplying a "GIT_PATH" environment variable.
+If checking out from Github you can perform a sparse checkout of the repo by supplying a `GIT_PATH` environment variable.
 This will be the directory checked out from the Github repo.

-If you want to specify an interface besides `eth0` or in addition to `eth0` set the "INTERFACES" environmnet variable to all the interfaces you want the server to listen on.
-The "INTERFACES" variable should be a space separated list of interface names.
+If you want to specify an interface besides `eth0` or in addition to `eth0` set the `INTERFACES` environmnet variable to all the interfaces you want the server to listen on.
+The `INTERFACES` variable should be a space separated list of interface names.

 # Running
 ## Github checkout Example